 - Plastic Flowers – Press Release – English

 - Press release – Plastic Flowers – Português

-“I had the opportunity to attend to the debut of Plastic Flowers by João Macdowell in NY.
+“I had the opportunity to attend to the debut of Plastic Flowers in NY.
 His approach combines popular and classical (contemporary) in a bold, creative and interesting way.
-A young and awesome pianist, an impeccable singer and a keyboardist with props and electronic phrases very well placed.
-A concert that motivated me artistically.
-It’s cool that João is on that path!
-Congratulations! ”
+A young and awesome pianist, an impeccable singer and a keyboardist with props and well placed electronic phrases.
+A concert that inspired me artistically.
+It is truly great that João is on that path.
+Congratulations!”

 Fabio Fonseca, Record Producer, Keyboardist and Composer – January 2013

 “When I first saw Joao’s score I was embraced by a brand new world of sonic possibilities.
 Penelope’s inner world is something very emotional, her thoughts are captivated inside some sort of satanic mechanism, made of plastic.
 The starting theme sounds to me like some sort of thunder – I hear Wagner in it, but it is also quiet, it has a fake shadow.
 The harmony is very complex yet enjoyable.
 It is like Schoenberg meeting Pop Art.

 The sound design was produced in surround format.
 I built synthesizers using Max-MSP to create harmonic sounds out of existing noises.
 The soundscapes are intended to make Plastc Flowers sound like a movie at moments.”

 Luigi Porto, Sound Designer, Composer, Multimedia Artist – October 2012